huggingface/diffusers/examples/controlnet/README_sdxl.md

 ### Specifying a better VAE

 SDXL's VAE is known to suffer from numerical instability issues.
-This is why we also expose a CLI argument namely `--pretrained_vae_model_name_or_path` that lets you specify the location of a better VAE (such as [`madebyollin/sdxl-vae-fp16-fix`](https://huggingface.co/madebyollin/sdxl-vae-fp16-fix)).
+This is why we also expose a CLI argument namely `--pretrained_vae_model_name_or_path` that lets you specify the location of an alternative VAE (such as [`madebyollin/sdxl-vae-fp16-fix`](https://huggingface.co/madebyollin/sdxl-vae-fp16-fix)).

 If you're using this VAE during training, you need to ensure you're using it during inference too.
 You do so by: